User profile photo

 - Enhances teamwork by letting employees identify their co-workers much quicker,

-- Resolves the problem when you cannot associate a name with a face (especially valid for bigger companies),
+- Resolves the problem when you cannot associate a name with a face (especially true for bigger companies),

-- Helps with building a professional visual identity inside and outside of the company.
+- Helps you build a professional visual identity inside and outside of the company.

 Here are some examples of where users' profile pictures can be seen:

 The problem is, managing users’ photos in an organization may become a bit of a challenge.
-Uploading users’ profile pictures to Active Directory, or to Office 365 is not as easy as you might think.
+Uploading users’ profile pictures to Active Directory, or to your Microsoft 365 tenant is not as easy as you might think.

-Users can upload their photos to Skype for Business, Outlook or Office 365 profile on their own.
+Users can upload their photos to Microsoft Teams, Outlook or Office 365 (Microsoft 365) profile on their own.
 However, in this case, administrators do not have much control over the quality and the size of the picture.
-What is more, the users’ image will not be unified throughout the organization, especially when some users forget to upload their own picture.
+What is more, the users’ image will not be unified throughout the organization, especially when some users forget to upload their own picture, or upload a funny photo, which will later be seen inside and outside the organization.
 As a result, the admin will have to intervene anyway.
-The right solution is to manage users' photos from a single place, right from the start.
+The right solution is to manage users' photos from a single place, right from the start and to prevent users from changing their profile photos.
 One person can verify whether a unified image is ensured throughout the organization and the administrator uploads them to the server so that they can be visible in all the places listed below:

 Uploading photos using PowerShell

-Both in Exchange Server and Office 365, you can roll up your admin’s sleeves and use a Set-UserPhoto cmdlet which uploads your user’s photo.
+Both in Exchange Server and Microsoft 365 (Office 365), you can roll up your admin’s sleeves and use the Set-UserPhoto cmdlet which uploads your user’s photo.
 Look below to see the syntax of this command:

 Set-UserPhoto "John Example" -PictureData ([System.IO.File]::ReadAllBytes( "C:\John.Example.jpg" )) –Confirm:$false